tirthamouli/easy_migrate/README.md

 ## Use it in your project
 If you don't want to start a fresh project and just want to use the functionality.

-###1.
-Copy and paste config folder from application/controller directory to your own application/controller directory
+### 1. Copy and paste config folder from application/controller directory to your own application/controller directory

-###2.
-Copy and paste MY_Migration from application/libraries to your own application/libraries
+### 2. Copy and paste MY_Migration from application/libraries to your own application/libraries

-###3.
-Copy and paste cli folder from application/views to your application/views folder
+### 3. Copy and paste cli folder from application/views to your application/views folder

-###4.
-Change
+### 4. Change $config['migration_enabled'] = TRUE; in application/config/migration.php

+You can use the above commands now.